-

 In addition, certain transactions that fulfill the following criteria require shareholders’ approval:

-- The transaction value is equal to 50% or more of the public company’s equity;
+- The transaction value is more than 50% of the public company’s equity;

-- The total assets of the transaction object divided by the total assets of the public company is equal to or more than 50%;
+- The total assets of the transaction object divided by the total assets of the public company is more than 50%;

-- The net profit of the transaction object divided by the net profit of the public company is equal to or more than 50%;
+- The net profit of the transaction object divided by the net profit of the public company is more than 50%;

-- The revenue of the transaction object divided by the revenue of the public company is equal to or more than 50%; or
+- The revenue of the transaction object divided by the revenue of the public company is more than 50%; or

-If the public company has negative equity, a transaction will be material if it constitutes 25% or more of the total assets of the public company (“Materiality Threshold”).
+- If the public company has negative equity, a transaction will be material if it constitutes more than 25% of the total assets of the public company (“Materiality Threshold”).

 The criteria listed in point (ii) to (iv) are applicable only to the acquisition and disposal of a company or business segment.